kauboy26/transmogrifier/notes.md

 ## Note 9
 The FETCH_RV instruction has a list of operands.
 This is simply the list of params, so the IRMachine knows how many params to pop off the stack.
 The actual contents of the list DO NOT MATTER!

+## Note 10
+The instruction MEM_ASSIGN is the memory counterpart of assign (equal operator).
+It will eat the stack, if the location to be assigned to is determined by a value previously pushed on to the stack.

+The MEM instruction, though it looks like a function if you look at the syntax, isn't really a function.
+It is actually just another operation like addition or subtraction.
+Therefore, it doesn't require arguments to be pushed on to the stack, arguments to be popped off the stack, return values to be fetched, return addresses to be saved, etc.

 # Other issues